Affordance-based Robot Manipulation

 Prompt tuning for vision-language-model to predict manipulation affordances in multi-task scenarios.

-Flow matching exhibits more stable training and evaluation, and noticeably faster inference, while maintaining comparable generalization performance to diffusion policy, where flow matching performs marginally better in most cases.
+Flow matching exhibits more stable training and evaluation, and noticeably faster inference, while maintaining comparable generalization performance to diffusion policy.

-Flow Matching has been tested on 10 tasks across Activities of Daily Living, and leads to consistently better performance than alternative behavior cloning methods.
+Affordance-based VLA with flow Matching has been tested on tasks across Activities of Daily Living, and leads to consistently better performance than alternative behavior cloning methods.
 (Videos are 4x speed)

 Comb the hair